-- To produce graduate students with the knowledge, tools and competencies to enable a successful career within the broad and creative area of the Audio/Music Technology Industry. - To enable the student to exploit and engage their understanding of new and emergent Audio/Music Technology media forms and their relation both to their industrial application, social context and to earlier forms. - Provide a depth of critical understanding of key production processes and professional practices relevant to Audio/Music Technology, media, cultural and communicative industries, and of ways of conceptualising creativity and authorship. - Enable the students to produce work showing capability in operational aspects of music technology, production technologies, systems, techniques and professional practices
+To produce graduate students with the knowledge, tools and competencies to enable a successful career within the broad and creative area of the Music Technology Industry.

+To enable the student to exploit and engage their understanding of new and emergent Music Technology media forms and their relation both to their industrial application, social context and to earlier forms.

+Provide a depth of critical understanding of key production processes and professional practices relevant to Music Technology, media, cultural and communicative industries, and of ways of conceptualising creativity and authorship.
+Associated with a learning environment that enables professional media products to be developed

+Enable the students to produce work showing capability in operational aspects of music technology, production technologies, systems, techniques and professional practices

-• To engage the students with the methodologies of how, in creative industries, individuals or collaborative project-oriented teams are organised, enabling the student to have a competitive standing in the employment market
+To engage the students with the methodologies of how, in creative industries, individuals or collaborative project-oriented teams are organised, enabling the student to have a competitive standing in the employment market.